-"He wrote only one work, entitled On Nature ... a poem, in oracular and cryptic style, probably in the tradition of the lost Pythagorean 'Sacred Discourses.' "(89.)
-Surviving only in fragments, On Nature has two parts structured like Plato's divided metaphysical line discussed above, titled in Parmenides' case "The Way of Truth" and "The Way of Opinion."
+"He wrote only one work, entitled On Nature ... a poem, in oracular and cryptic style, probably in the tradition of the lost Pythagorean 'Sacred Discourses.' " (89.)
+On Nature has two parts structured like Plato's divided metaphysical line discussed above, titled in Parmenides' case "The Way of Truth" and "The Way of Opinion."
 (Id.)